-Ex-education secretary, 4 others held in Puerto Rico probe
+Ex-education secretary, 5 others held in Puerto Rico probe

-SAN JUAN, Puerto Rico (AP) - Puerto Rico’s former secretary of education and four other people have been arrested on charges of steering federal money to unqualified, politically connected contractors.
+SAN JUAN, Puerto Rico (AP) - Puerto Rico’s former secretary of education and five other people were arrested Wednesday on charges of steering federal money to unqualified, politically connected contractors, federal officials said.

-Federal officials said Wednesday that the FBI has arrested former Education Secretary Julia Keleher, former Puerto Rico Health Insurance Administration head Ángela Ávila-Marrero, businessman Fernando Scherrer-Caillet and education contractors Glenda E. Ponce-Mendoza and Mayra Ponce-Mendoza.
-They face 32 counts of fraud and related charges.
+Federal officials said Wednesday morning that former Education Secretary Julia Keleher; former Puerto Rico Health Insurance Administration head Ángela Ávila-Marrero; businessmen Fernando Scherrer-Caillet and Alberto Velázquez-Piñol, and education contractors Glenda E. Ponce-Mendoza and Mayra Ponce-Mendoza, who are sisters, were arrested by the FBI on 32 counts of fraud and related charges.

 The alleged fraud involves $15.5 million in federal funding between 2017 and 2019.
-Thirteen million was spent by the Department of Education during Keleher’s time as secretary, while $2.5 million was spent by the insurance administration when Ávila was the director.
+Thirteen million was spent by the Department of Education during Keleher’s time as secretary while $2.5 million was spent by the insurance administration when Ávila was the director.

+Officials said there was no evidence that Keleher or Ávila-Marrero had personally benefited from the scheme.

+U.S. Attorney for Puerto Rico Rosa Emilia Rodríguez said Velázquez Piñol had improperly taken advantage of contacts in the education and health insurance agencies to win federal contracts and illegally used federal money to pay for lobbying.

 Copyright © 2019 The Washington Times, LLC.